jamesdamillington/Tenerife-PNV-ACV/Tenerife-PNV-ACV-Practical.md

   1.1 **Open Google Earth Engine** by visiting [https://code.earthengine.google.com/](https://code.earthengine.google.com/) and logging in with your account.

+  1.2 Copy and paste the following code into the GEE Code Editor (you can quickly use the copy button in the top-right of the code block below) and click ‘Run’ in GEE to run the script.

 ```javascript
 //Centre the map on the coordinates of Tenerife, with a zoom of 10
 var lon = -16.6192096994827;